 The pyramid was badly damaged during several invasions, including the infamous “massacre of Cholula” during which the conquistador Hernan Cortés, aided by a Tlaxcalteca army, sacked and burned the great city.

-The only mural to have survived the many invasions suffered by Cholula is known as “The Drunks.”
+The only mural to have survived the many invasions Cholula suffered is “The Drunks.”

 Near the base of the Tlachihualtepet are several structures that would have served a variety of civic and ceremonial purposes.

-Further afield it is possible to observe a large plaza known as the patio of the altars.
-This large open area is flanked by structures on all sides but one, and is home to several structures and a handful of badly damaged sculptures.
+Further afield, it is possible to observe a large plaza known as the patio of the altars.
+Structures on all sides flank this large open area but one, and is home to several structures and a handful of badly damaged sculptures.